Somewhat Resilient

 Last, whether pay and mobility will hold up.
 We use wage bill and adaptive capacity data from independent researchers (Althoff & Reichardt, 2026; Manning & Aguirre, 2026).
 We call this dimension Sustained Economic Opportunity (SEO) and weight it at 30%.

-For real estate sales agents, all seven sources had data and mostly agreed: AI Resilience Model, Anthropic, and Microsoft all rated AI exposure as high, while Will Robots Take My Job was slightly more optimistic at medium.
-That broad agreement on exposure pulled the human contribution score low, holding confidence at medium-high and landing agents at "Somewhat Resilient."
+For real estate sales agents, all seven sources had data and mostly agreed: AI Resilience Model, Anthropic, and Microsoft all rated AI exposure as high, while Will Robots Take My Job rated it medium, keeping confidence at medium-high.
+Demand and pay signals landed at medium.
+That mix of strong AI exposure and steady but unspectacular economic outlook produces a score of "Somewhat Resilient."

 AI Resilience Report forReal Estate Sales Agents